How to score better savings account interest rates

 REZVANI: With the sharp increase in interest rates this last year, Cosimano expected to see a better rate of return for her savings to at least take some of the sting out of climbing inflation.
 But like many Americans who have basic savings accounts at the major banks, she'd been making mere pennies.

-COSIMANO: I have all this money in your bank, and you're giving me 12 cents a month?
-And I keep seeing that banks are making all this money, and your CEOs are getting zillion-dollar bonuses?
+COSIMANO: I have all this money in your bank, and you give me 12 cents a month?
+And I keep seeing that banks are making all this money, and your CEOs are getting zillion-dollar bonuses.
 I'm not real happy.

 GREG MCBRIDE: Having your money in the right place could be earning you the best yields you may have seen in the last 15 years.

-MCBRIDE: Banks are - they're running a business.
+MCBRIDE: They're running a business.
 And so what they pay on deposits is not done out of benevolence.
 What they're trying to do is keep their cost as low as possible until they can lend out what they have.

 MCBRIDE: And as a saver, you know, that's the only free lunch in finance.